Purpose

 1. The document provides background information regarding the new obligations contained in the Tax Agent Services (Code of Professional Conduct) Determination 2024 (Determination).

-2. This document should be read in conjunction with our Information sheets which provide more detailed information about the requirements of the new Code obligations.
+2. This document should be read in conjunction with our Information sheets which provide more detailed information about the obligations of the new Determination.

 Background